jerryhgladinet/docs/user_ios_Cstack/source/index.rst

 Welcome to the CentreStack IOS Client User Guide.
 This guide describes the Android client application for CentreStack, the managed file synchronization, and sharing solution.

 Users can access CentreStack cloud files using any device of their choice as CentreStack has clients for Windows, Mac, iPhone, iPad, Android, Windows 8+, and more.
-We have created a native Android application that you can download from the Google Play Store.
+We have created a native IOS application that you can download from the App Store.
 This provides access to files and folders in your CentreStack account.

-The white-labeled CentreStack Android app called “Cloud Android Client” by Gladinet that can be distributed by service providers and enterprises to their users.
+The white-labeled CentreStack IOS app called “Cloud Drive” by Gladinet that can be distributed by service providers and enterprises to their users.

-If you have the fully branded CentreStack Android client, the look and feel of the app may be different but the functionality is the same.
+If you have the fully branded CentreStack IOS client, the look and feel of the app may be different but the functionality is the same.
 You can obtain a fully branded CentreStack IOS Client with your company name and product logo from http://www.centrestack.com (partner portal).

 Getting Started
 ------------------